-This two Archaeological Parks located in the city of Chalchuapa were important regional trade and ceremonial centers.
+Tazumal and Casa Blanca Archaeological Parks located in the city of Chalchuapa were important regional trade and ceremonial centers.

 Tazumal has the biggest pyramid ever found in El Salvador.
 Casa Blanca is a site still under excavation and investigation.
-Here you’ll visit the Site’s museum with ancient pieces and detailed explanation of the civilizations that built this pyramids, temples and structures and made vitrified pottery since the Early Post Classic Period (900 – 1200 BC).
+The Site’s museum display ancient pieces and detailed explanation of the civilizations that built this pyramids, temples and structures.
+The first civilization that made vitrified pottery in the pre-hispanic Americas.